 - Performance Reports

 To best fulfill our mission, we use program evaluation and data analysis to understand our impact, highlight our strength and pinpoint improvement areas.
 Our performance reports show results .

-In addition to our rigorous internal evaluation, Urban Alliance partners with Urban Institute to conduct two nationally funded randomized control trials (RCT), helping us to ensure we deliver on our promise to young people.
+In addition to our rigorous internal evaluation, Urban Alliance partners with Urban Institute to conduct two nationally-funded randomized controlled trials (RCT), helping us to ensure that we deliver on our promise to young people.
 Using an RCT allows Urban Alliance to use the best science to assess our results.
-The report on our first data collection can be found here.